microsoft/spektate/blog.md

 [Fabrikate](https://github.com/microsoft/fabrikate) is the tool behind HLD that simplifies the GitOps workflow: it takes this high level description of the deployment, a target environment configuration (eg. QA or PROD) and renders the Kubernetes resource manifests for that deployment by utilizing templating tools such as Helm.
 As you may have already guessed, it runs as part of the CI/CD pipeline that connects the HLD repository to the final manifest configuration repository!

+### Deployment Rings

+I want to setup two environments let's say dev and prod for my application.
+But I want to run them on the same cluster to cut cost!
+I also want to be able to test my new features for the Trivia app in their own separate environments before I merge into dev or prod.

+This scenario calls for the concept of Deployment Rings - an encapsulation of a DevOps strategy to group your users into cohorts based on the features of your application you wish to expose to them, similar to A/B or canary testing but in a more formalized manner.
+Rings allow multiple environments to live in a single cluster with the help of a service mesh, by setting a header on their ingress routes.
+Each developer in the team would be able to test their features in their own rings before merging it into production.

 ## Connecting all the pieces together

 Using Bedrock CLI, I created a High Level Definition for my Trivia app and hooked up the CI/Cd pipelines for the repositories together.

 ![](./images/trivia-desired-setup.png)